 Heck, I might not even blink.

 For whatever reasons, The Beverly Hillbillies simply doesn’t get the credit and attention it so richly deserves.
-The accolades that are, deservedly, heaped on The Andy Griffith Show and I Love Lucy should – in all fairness – be heaped upon The Beverly Hillbillies.
-Mind you, I love these two shows as much as I do The Hillbillies, but I feel they deserve to be mentioned in the same breath.
+The accolades that are, deservedly mind you, heaped on The Andy Griffith Show and I Love Lucy should – in all fairness – be heaped upon The Beverly Hillbillies.

 The cast of The Beverly Hillbillies is as fine a cast that’s ever been assembled.
 I’d put Irene Ryan’s portrayal of Granny (Daisy Moses) up against anyone.
 Same goes for the rest of the cast – from Buddy Ebsen (Jed Clampett), Donna Douglas (Elly Mae), Bea Benaderet (Aunt Pearl) and Max Baer Jr (Jethro and, of course, Jethrine… or would that be Jethrene?) to Raymond Bailey (Milburn Drysdale) and Nancy Kulp (Jane Hathaway).

 My only complaint EVER about The Beverly Hillbillies was the fact that Bea Benaderet’s wonderful Aunt Pearl wasn’t on more often.
-Aunt Pearl is one of the most deliciously entertaining characters of all time and Bea Benaderet was obviously born to bring her to life.
+Aunt Pearl is one of the most deliciously entertaining characters of all time and Bea Benaderet was obviously BORN to bring her to life.
+If I were to list my favorite classic television characters of all time, Pearl Bodine would make the cut and Bea Benaderet gets all the credit.

 Here are a few things about this wonderfully talented actress you may not have known: